NITCbase/nitcbase.github.io/docs/Design/Buffer Layer.md

     // if input slotNum is not in the permitted range return E_OUTOFBOUND.

-    // using offset range copy contents of the memory pointed by rec to slotNumth record.
+    /* using offset range copy contents of the memory pointed by rec to slotNumth record. */

-    // update dirty bit.
+    // update dirty bit using setDirtyBit()

-    // if setDirtyBit failed, return the value returned by the call
+    /* (the above function call should not fail since the block is already in buffer and the blockNum is valid.
+If the call does fail, there exists some other issue in the code) */

     // return SUCCESS
 }